Free ticketed event

 Since the Year of Action on Diversity, the social and political landscape of the US has changed significantly.
 Finding ways to bridge divides is more important now than ever.
 In 2015, the very conservative Salt Lake City elected its second female, and first openly gay, mayor.
 Mayor Biskupski brought a vision for the future that built on the best of the city's culture as a community that values the environment, mutual support, and high quality of life.
 She also brought her understanding of how important vibrant small and large business activity is for a thriving community.
 Seeing environmental, economic, and social justice benefits for her city, she has made improving air quality and combatting climate change keystones of her administration.
 She is leading her city to run on 100% clean energy by 2032 and to reduce carbon emissions by 80% by 2040.
 She has increased the number of shelters in Salt Lake City for the homeless and pushed for more transparency in policies related to police body cameras, improving life quality for all citizens.
 The Honorable Mayor Jackie Biskupski will share her vision for how social justice and economic development can work together to build an inclusive future and the vital role of engineers in that future.

-There is near universal consensus that paying attention to Diversity and Inclusion is beneficial for student, staff and faculty engagement and organizational success.
+There is near universal consensus that paying attention to diversity and inclusion is beneficial for student, staff, and faculty engagement and organizational success.
 Often, organizations employ mentoring programs to effect inclusion, or to help promote diversity within the organization.
 Rarely, however, do participants in these mentoring initiatives understand how much difference in culture, background and perspective can impact the mentoring relationship or how to leverage those differences to maximize the effectiveness of mentoring.
-This session will introduce a model of cultural competency, create deeper understanding of the pillars of culture, and offer concrete strategies on how to leverage differences to create understanding, trust and results in mentoring.
+In this session, Deborah Besser, director of the Center for Engineering Education at the University of St. Thomas, will introduce a model of cultural competency, create deeper understanding of the pillars of culture, and offer concrete strategies on how to leverage differences to create understanding, trust, and results in mentoring.

 ASEE offers awards in a variety of areas, from best paper, to teaching recognition, to professional and technical honors, to a lifetime achievement award.
 This event showcases some of ASEE's best and brightest.